BOYSABIO/Machine-Learning-Roadmap/README.md

 ### Project status
 Actively building.
 You’ll see topics gain: theory → notebook → linked production repo.
 If you want a specific topic prioritized, open an issue.

-Note on assets: `CSV`, `IMAGES`, and `JSON` folders have been moved to `unorganized/` since they are not referenced by any notebooks in the supervised or unsupervised learning folders.
-They remain available for `MACHINE_LEARNING/001_Datatypes.ipynb` (which may need path updates).